tapashreepradhan/pyvaporate/README.md

 </p>

 Pyvaporate is a python package that allows the simulated evaporation of atom-probe tips.
-It combines a monte carlo approach for evaporation events (TAPsim) with molecular dynamics relaxations at specified intervals to allow for simulated temperature and surface migration.
-Evaporation fields for each atom in the emitter are dynamically updated based on that atom's coordination number to allow the assignment of site-specific evaporation fields.
+It uses a monte carlo approach for evaporation events (TAPsim), interrupted by molecular dynamics relaxations (LAMMPS) at specified intervals to allow for simulated temperature and surface migration.
+Evaporation fields for each atom in the emitter are dynamically updated based on their coordination numbers to allow the assignment of site-specific evaporation fields.

 # Installation
 ------